RAKWireless/LPWAN-Soil-Moisture-Solution/README.md

 # Software used
 - [PlatformIO](https://platformio.org/install) :arrow_heading_up:
+- alternative [ArduinoIDE](https://www.arduino.cc/en/software) :arrow_heading_up:
 - [Adafruit nRF52 BSP](https://docs.platformio.org/en/latest/boards/nordicnrf52/adafruit_feather_nrf52832.html) :arrow_heading_up:
 - [Patch to use RAK4631 with PlatformIO](https://github.com/RAKWireless/WisBlock/blob/master/PlatformIO/RAK4630/README.md) :arrow_heading_up:
 - [WisBlock API](https://github.com/beegee-tokyo/WisBlock-API) :arrow_heading_up:
 - [RAK12035 Soil Moisture library](https://github.com/RAKWireless/RAK12035_SoilMoisture) :arrow_heading_up:
 - [Sparkfun LIS3DH library](https://platformio.org/lib/show/1401/SparkFun%20LIS3DH%20Arduino%20Library)

 ## _REMARK_
+The project was developed using Platform IO.
+But for the users that _**still**_ stick to Arduino IDE, an Arduino IDE compatible copy of the sources is in the ArduinoIDE folder.
+The complete project for PIO is in the PlatformIO folder.

+## _REMARK_
 The libraries are all listed in the **`platformio.ini`** and are automatically installed when the project is compiled.
-The RAK12035_SoilMoisture library might not be published yet.
-It is included in the repo in the _**lib**_ folder.

 ## _REMARK_
 The RAK1904 ACC sensor is used as a **`virtual`** switch.
 BLE is only active after a power up or reset.
 If the sensor is in the field and parameters needs to be changed, it would be inconvenient to always open the enclosure.
 If you tap on the enclosure, the module will wake up and activate the BLE for 15 seconds so that a mobile phone can connect.
 This way it is very simple to change parameters even on deployed sensors somewhere in the field.